Join a group!

 Feel free to join our group’s WhatsApp page via the link https://chat.whatsapp.com/3rutftQvSzXBSYMvGc4AK2

-This English-speaking group meets once a week in the COS Loft of the Pastoral Centre, on Thursday afternoons from 12.00-13.00.
-This is not really a parish run group but it is open to all our parishioners.
-If you are interested then simply come along (entrance Helenastraat 8 at the back of the centre).
+This English-speaking group meets once a week in the COS Loft of the Pastoral Centre, on Wednesday evenings from 8 PM to 9 PM .
+This is not really a parish run group, but it is open to all our parishioners.
+If you are interested, then simply come along (entrance Helenastraat 8 at the back of the centre).
 For further information about available help go to www.aa-netherlands.org which is in English and gives general contact details.

 Offering books for adults, teenagers and children at discount prices.